jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

   - master
 ```

-This file sets up three jobs for the repository which are executed by my GitLab Runner each time a commit is merged into a specified git branch such as master or production.
+This file sets up three jobs for the repository which are executed by my GitLab Runner each time a commit is merged into a specified git branch such as master or develop.
+If a job fails, the merge request is rejected.

 The first job builds the site by cloning the repo into a new Docker container pre-configured with the necessary tools like Ruby and the Jekyll Gem, running `bundle install` and then running the Jekyll build command.
 In order to speed up subsequent jobs, the installed Gems are cached between jobs so that they do not need to be downloaded from Rubygems.com and installed each and every time a job is run.
 If the build completes, the complete website is sent back GitLab where it can be reviewed and the next job is run.

 The second job is the test job.
-This job spins up a new Docker Container but this time, instead of building the site it runs the [HTMLProofer](https://github.com/gjtorikian/html-proofer) which runs a set of tests to validate the site's HTML such as checking for invalid links.
+This job spins up a new Docker Container but this time instead of building the site it runs the [HTMLProofer](https://github.com/gjtorikian/html-proofer) which runs a set of tests to validate the site's HTML such as checking for invalid links.
 If this test job passes then the third job runs.

 The third job is the deploy job which is responsible for deploying my code to a live website.
+In the case of commits to the develop branch the deploy the target site is a staging environment and in the case of the master branch the deploy target is the production environment.
 This job has access to the following secret variables:

 `$SSH_KEY`